How Often Should You Exercise With Diastasis Recti?

 Conclusion

-If you’re managing diastasis recti, steady, gentle exercise can help—but do you really need to push hard every day?
-Listen to your body, track your progress, and rest when your core feels tired or strained.
-Focus on safe, controlled movements and repeat your program only as directed.
-If you notice pain, worsening bulging, or no improvement over time, check in with a doctor or pelvic health specialist for guidance and reassurance.
+Focus on safe, controlled movements and repeat your program only when your symptoms show you need more practice.
+If you notice pain, worsening bulging, leakage, or no improvement over time, check in with a doctor or pelvic health specialist.